netarchivesuite/solrwayback/README.md

 * Visualization of various domain statistics over time such as size, number of in and out going links.
 * Large scale export of linkgraph in Gephi format.
 (See https://labs.statsbiblioteket.dk/linkgraph/ )
 * Image search similar to google images
-* Search by uploading a file. (image/pdf etc.) See if the resource has been harvested and from where.
+* Search by uploading a file. (image/pdf etc.) See if the resource has been harvested and find HTML pages using the image..
 * View all fields indexed for a resource and show warc-header for records.
 * Configure alternative playback engine to any playback engine using the playback-API such as Open Wayback or PyWb etc.